 Bruce Kulick: Of course.
 That’s the only way now.
 It’s also how some amazing new products are developed.
-But I would never want ask people for money, unless I had the music.
+But I would never want to ask people for money unless I had the music.
 So, I need to figure out what I want to do.

-But if we forget the financial side of the project, you’re a creative person too, right?
+But if we forget the project’s financial side, you’re a creative person too, right?